Fuel filter change on a 2005 or 2006 VW Jetta TDI (pumpe duse engine)

 You may hear that the fuel filters are heated but this is a common myth - they are slightly warmed by the return line fuel and ambient heat off the engine.
 There is no active or electric heater unless someone installed an aftermarket heater for a veggie or grease system.
 You wouldn't want diesel or biodiesel to be too hot anyways.

-2005.5-2006 VW Jetta TDI use 3 different fuel filters.
-The pictures, build dates, and VIN number ranges are usually correct but you may have an exception during the transition period.
-The best way to be sure is to remove the fuel filter and see if it's a wide mouth "2 hole" filter (open on both ends) or narrow mouth "one hole" filter (open on one end only).
+There are 3 different fuel filters for 2005.5-2006 VW Jetta TDI.
+Using your build date and VIN number to find the correct filter is normally correct but you might have an exception during the transition period so check the filter yourself.
+There are two different types: wide mouth 2 hole and narrow mouth 1 hole.
+The wide mouth 2 hole had 2 different part numbers depending if your fuel filter housing had a the water bleed screw.
 This was due to rolling changes and parts availability during production from 2005 to early 2007.
 My guess is that when they were changing filter styles, the part that was installed on your car was as random as the guy on the assembly line grabbing something from the bin on the left vs. the bin on the right.
 VW switched from one filter style to the other.
 When they started making them again in 2009, they switched back to the first one and decided to switch back to the second.
 Then they decided to use another filter housing and fuel filter on the Audi A3 TDI, even though it uses the same exact engine.
+In any case, look at the pictures below before ordering a filter.

-I'm pretty sure that housing picture number #3 only uses filter B and #1 and #2 use A or the no suffix filter.
-Most of the time the VIN number and car build date (it's on the sticker on the driver's door jamb) should also let you know which filter you have but again, there are exceptions.
-If the first 2 digits of the last 6 VIN digits are higher than 83 or very low like 00 or 01, you most likely use the narrow mouth "1 hole" filter.
+Housing picture number #1 and #2 use A or the no suffix filter. #3 only uses filter with suffix B. If the first 2 digits of the last 6 VIN digits are higher than 83 or very low like 00 or 01, you most likely use the narrow mouth "1 hole" filter.
 Sometime in 2006, they ran out of VIN numbers and started back at 00.
 If the car was built between 1/2005-4/2006, it probably uses the A or no suffix filter.

 Most "special editions/diesel editions" use the narrow mouth "1 hole" filter.
 To see the differences in 2005.5, 2006, and 2006 special editions, see 1000q: a5 early TDI buying guide.
-Some late 2006 cars are reported to be missing the diesel edition emblems because they either ran out of emblems on the assembly line, the last owner lost it in the carwash, or it could have fallen off.
+Some late 2006 cars are reported to be missing the diesel edition emblems because it was removed so look for the other signs.

 Parts (click links to compare current prices, some prices include shipping)